State Route 186 (US 45 Bypass) Southern ExtensionMadison County

 The redesigned route begins on the west side of US 45, north of Edwards Drive and the Bonwood Industrial Park, and extends north to Airways Boulevard (US 70/SR 1), southwest of downtown Jackson.

 A new interchange would provide access to the new alignment from existing US 45 (South Highland Avenue).
-The extension would also include ramps over the West Tennessee Railroad (WTNRR), connecting the bypass to existing US 45, and a connector to SR 18 in the vicinity of Raines Springs Road.
-Preliminary designs include two optional alignments for connecting to existing Airways Boulevard on the north end of the project (Options C and C-1).
+The extension would also include ramps over the West Tennessee Railroad (WTNRR), connecting the bypass to existing US 45.
+SR 18 to be relocated to intersect with the new US 45 Bypass near the vicinity of Raines Springs Road.

 Access to the US 45 Bypass will be limited to the following locations, from south to north.

 - US 45/South Highland Avenue (interchange with ramps to US 45)

 - Boone Lane (non-signalized intersection)

 - Riverside Drive north of the North Fork of the Forked Deer River (signalized intersection)

 Additionally, cul-de-sacs are proposed at Cane Creek Spur, Bemis Cemetery Road Raines Springs Road north of Bond Creek and existing Rvierside Drive south of Boone Lane.

 An Environmental Assessment (EA) for the Southern Extension of the US 45 Bypass was approved by the Federal Highway Administration (FHWA) in May 2013.
 Following the EA approval, the project was put on hold, pending available funding.
 In 2017, the Tennessee General Assembly passed the Improving Manufacturing, Public Roads, and Opportunities for a Vibrant Economy (IMPROVE) Act, which allowed the Southern Extension project to move forward.